 Cassandra Ford | The Recycling Partnership

 Donna Grime | ATC Associates

 Donna currently works for ATC Group Services LLC as a Senior Project Manager with a focus in building sciences.
 She manages the asbestos, lead, and microbial project services business line for the Kansas City ATC office and assists with the industrial hygiene services business line for the region.
 She manages and conducts consulting on a wide range of projects throughout the world, primarily in the Midwest, that include environmental management, quality control, regulatory compliance, and occupational safety for private and public clients.
-She also manages and runs the American Industrial Hygiene Association (AIHA) proficiency program for the region which is comprised of asbestos air sampling analysts in Missouri, Nebraska and Minnesota.
-She has been in the environmental field for 13 years and graduated from the Environmental Studies Program at the University of Kansas.
-She is married and has a beautiful and talented 16 year old step-daughter.
-She has lived in Kansas City, MO for approximately 17 years and loves to call our fair city home.
+She also manages and runs the American Industrial Hygiene Association (AIHA) proficiency program for the region which is comprised of asbestos air sampling analysts in Missouri, Kansas, Nebraska and Minnesota.
+She has been in the environmental field for 17 years and graduated from the Environmental Studies Program at the University of Kansas.
+She is married and has a beautiful and talented step-daughter.
+She has lived in Kansas City, MO for approximately 20 years and loves to call our fair city home.
 She enjoys hiking, cooking, gardening, and spending time with family.